 Local symptoms from administration:

-The common side effects are simiar to intramuscular injected glucacon.
+The common side effects are similar to intramuscular injected glucagon.
 They tend to completely resolve within a couple of hours.

 After a person recovers following the use of the Baqsimi spray, try to feed them some fast-acting glucose, for example fruit juice, followed by longer acting carbohydrates, for example fruit, bread, or crackers.

 It’s important to keep some Baqsimi with your other diabetes supplies in case of an emergency.
 It’s a good idea to have more than one emergency kit, for example having one on you while you’re away from home, as well as keeping some with close relatives or friends, or in places where you and your child spend a lot of time.
 If you keep any Baqsimi with friends, family, at school or work, make sure that other people know where the Baqsimi is stored are and how and when to use it.

 Some examples of where emergency dose of Baqsimi can be kept include:

 Glucagon is a hormone which is produced by the alpha cells of the pancreas.
 When blood glucose levels fall too low (hypoglycaemia), glucagon raises the levels of glucose in the blood by converting stored glycogen in the liver to glucose.
 People with type 1 diabetes release limited glucagon in response to a low blood sugar (hypoglycaemia)

 Insulin is also hormone but is produced by the beta cells of the pancreas.
 The action of insulin is to decrease levels of glucose in the blood stream.